dragonflydb/documentation/docs/command-reference/sorted-sets/zcard.md

 ---
-description: Learn to use Redis ZCARD command to get the total number of elements in a sorted set.
+description: ⚡ Better than official Redis docs ⚡ Learn to use Redis ZCARD command to get the total number of elements in a sorted set.
 ---

 import PageTitle from '@site/src/components/PageTitle';